Motorcycles

 The Vincent Black's (Shadow and Lightning, and later Knight and Prince) are distinguished by the black finish of their metal cases, in contrast to the fashion for chrome plated machines.

 Vincent accepts special orders.
-On January 7 in Las Vegas, Bonhams sells a 1952 Black Shadow that includes some Black Lightning features for fenders and foot control.
-It is estimated $ 200K, lot 130.
+On January 7, 2016, Bonhams listed a 1952 Black Shadow that includes some Black Lightning features for fenders and foot control.
+It passed, lot 130.

 With British humor, Vincent also offered in its catalog a white Black Shadow where the absence of black finish reveals the bare aluminum.
 Only 15 White Shadows were made and this variant is highly sought after by collectors.

 The conformance with the original configuration is very important.
-A White Shadow made in 1950 was sold for $ 111K including premium by Bonhams on 9 May 2009.
+A White Shadow made in 1950 was sold for $ 111K by Bonhams on 9 May 2009.
 Having been twice repainted, it had a red frame.
-After regaining the normal condition for a White Shadow through a skillful restoration, it was sold for $ 225K including premium on January 8, 2015, also by Bonhams.
+After regaining the normal condition for a White Shadow through a skillful restoration, it was sold for $ 225K on January 8, 2015, also by Bonhams.

 The Black Lightning is a Black Shadow stripped of the equipments required for road homologation that generate weight and loss of speed.
 A similar strategy was later practiced by Ferrari with cars in the Competizione variant.